When Is It Safe to Swim in Shocked Pool?

 How often should I shock my pool?

-The frequency with which you clean depends on how extensively you are using it and how dirty it gets.
+The frequency with which you clean depends on how extensively you use it and how dirty it gets.
 The general rule here would be once a month during the swimming season.

 Be sure to use the right amount of pool shocking chemicals because it varies according to the size of your pool.
-Obviously, the bigger the pool, the more chlorine you will need, and vice versa.
+The bigger the pool, the more chlorine you need, and vice versa.

 For more information on how often to use pool shock in a swimming pool read – How often to shock a pool